PechayClub/BurnutsPlusTNTandDisparityMod/CONTRIBUTING.md

 If you forked a repository, please press "Fletch Upstream" before creating a pull request to prevent any conflicts when merging.

-Your pull request are held for review depending if it's a feature request or a fix for any specific milestone or a issue for the main version.
+Your pull request are held for review depending if it's a feature request or a fix for any specific milestone or a pull request for the main version.